IN OR OUT? The Benefits of Software Outsourcing vs. In-House Staffing

 Access to talent: Bypassing the shallow domestic talent pool

 There’s no doubt the United States has outstanding tech engineers.
 The question is: Can you attract them and afford to pay what they can demand?
-There’s just not enough of them.
-For most companies, the reality is they can’t compete with the big, high-status companies that can afford the premium compensation that these engineers command.
+Simply put: not enough of them exist and they aren't always conveniently located.
+For most companies, the reality is they can’t compete with the big, high-status companies that can afford the premium compensation that these engineers command for software development services.

-It’s very difficult for recruiters to find the right talent for clients and when they do, there’s no guarantee the developer will be interested or that they’ll have the high-level engineering skills that you need.
+It’s very difficult for recruiters to find the right talent for clients and when they do, there’s no guarantee the developer will be interested or that they’ll have the high-level engineering skills that you need for your software development project.
 The technology skills shortage is a problem that isn’t going away.
-While the pandemic struck a blow to employment in most sectors, the tech industry is rapidly rebounding and U.S. companies’ need for technical talent continues to outpace supply.
-Unemployment in the IT sector fell to 3% in December – less than half the national rate, according to CompTIA’s latest report.
+While the pandemic struck a blow to employment in most sectors, the tech industry is rapidly rebounding and U.S. companies’ need for technical talent continues to outpace supply, leading to greater interest in outsourcing software development.

 The pandemic-induced boom in remote work hasn’t eased the technology-talent shortage on the domestic market because the emerging trend is for Big Tech to soak up talent beyond state borders as the requirement to have staff in-house is relaxed.
-The good news is that smart outsourcing software development teams do exist – but they may be in another part of the world.
+The good news is that smart outsourcing software development teams with the skills you need in application development, quality assurance, and more do exist – but they may be in another part of the world.
+Removing geographic limitations is another on the of the advantages of outsourcing software development.

 Cost effectiveness: Making the numbers stack up

-Lower costs is something that inherently follows with offshore and nearshore outsourcing.
-The total cost of engagement can be reduced by up to 30 percent compared to staffing, with much of the savings coming from reducing overheads such as rent, office equipment and staff benefits.
+Lower costs inherently follow software development outsourcing and nearshore outsourcing.
+The total cost of engagement can be reduced by up to 30% compared to staffing, with much of the savings coming from reducing overheads such as rent, office equipment, and staff benefits.

 The other significant saving is in the hourly rate you’ll be expected to pay.
-In cities such as New York or San Francisco, for example, senior developers charge up to $150 an hour.
+In cities such as New York or San Francisco, for example, a senior software developer can charge up to $150 an hour.

-On average, going offshore should at least double the value of your money.
-At Accelerance, we have an equivalence benchmark of $50-$55 per hour to find a senior engineer with the level of skills and expertise that cost $100 per hour in the US.
+On average, outsourcing software development should at least double the value of your money.
+At Accelerance, we have an equivalence benchmark of $50-$55 per hour to find a senior engineer with the level of skills and expertise that costs $100 per hour in the US for software development services.

-Costs are substantially lower in South and Southeast Asia than any other part of the world – and Accelerance has high-performing partners in the region.
-If you have budget restraints, and are comfortable working across time zones, then you’d do well to consider them.
+Costs are substantially lower in South and Southeast Asia than in any other part of the world – and Accelerance has high-performing outsourcing company partners in the region.
+If you have budget restraints and are comfortable working across time zones, then you’d do well to consider software outsourcing in these regions.

 Flexibility and scalability: Adjusting to your changing business needs

 One of the great advantages of an outsourced team is being able to quickly scale your software project.
 Once you’ve chosen a partner with core competency in the technology stack you’re looking for, they’ll have a pre-screened pipeline of engineers with the right skills and experience ready to bring on board in weeks.
-That’s a big advantage compared to recruiting on the US domestic market, where the process can take months.
+That’s a big advantage compared to recruiting on the US domestic market, where the process can take months, one of the key advantages of outsourcing software development.

 Scaling down once a project is completed, meets a development target or goes into a different phase is also much easier with an outsourcing partner than reducing headcount in-house.
-Some of our clients took advantage of this flexibility last year, cutting back their nearshore or offshore team while they grappled with the uncertainties associated with COVID-19.
+When faced with a crisis like the COVID-19 pandemic, it's easier to scale back if you outsource software development than if you're using in-house teams alone.

 Core competency focus: Freeing up resources to concentrate on strategic skills

-Having all your engineers in-house - including those brought in through staff augmentation for a specific project - is like having all your eggs in one basket.
+Having all your engineers in-house - including those brought in through staff augmentation for a specific software solution - is like having all your eggs in one basket.
 It means your internal leadership needs to be well versed in the skills required for each strategic project.

-You (or your designated project manager) is responsible for assigning tasks, setting deadlines and overseeing the work.
-It’s a risk if the technology you want to build is not part of your company’s core expertise.
+You (or your designated project manager) is responsible for assigning tasks, setting deadlines, overseeing the work and managing quality assurance.
+It’s a risk if the technology you want to build is not part of your company’s expertise or core competencies.
 You need to ask yourself whether you have the knowledge required to ensure your project stays on track, and the skills to manage the process so your staff achieve the standard required.

-The right partner can provide not only the developers needed but the strategic advice to build your project in the best possible way, explains Accelerance CEO Andy Hilliard.
+The right offshore software development partner can provide not only the global talent needed but the strategic advice to build your project and meet your project requirement in the best possible way, explains Accelerance CEO Andy Hilliard.

 “It’s human nature to want to control your assets and micromanage everything, but organizations that acquire knowledge and then let go of it when it’s no longer useful are able to pivot more effectively,” he says.
 “It used to be possible to be a jack of all trades when there were only a few trades and those trades were simple.
 In today’s world, there’s too much to know and things are changing too quickly.